iodine-pku/article_analyst/README.md

 Visit [this link](https://chat.openai.com/g/g-t9ahwkCSD-article-analyst
 ) (requires ChatGPT plus subscription) and upload the files you want to analyze and ask questions.

 Alternatively, build a custom GPT in your account using the configurations and instructions provided in this repository.
+(It seems you have to manually configure the GPT in web interface.)

 # Contribute
 You're more than welcome to contribute to this project.
 Please open an issue or pull request if you have any suggestions or improvements.